mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.md

 - Enable WDT, if available on RP2040, displaying reboots via it as an error in WebUI.
 - More mobile-friendly WebUI visualizations.
+- Add optional tls wrapper in WebUI, for boards with more RAM at least.